Infectious Disease Fellowship

 Our two-year Accreditation Council for Graduate Medical Education (ACGME)–accredited fellowship accepts two fellows per year and involves broad-based clinical infectious disease experience in medical and surgical intensive care units, the medical and surgical inpatient services, the emergency department, orthopedics and surgical, and obstetrics and gynecology services.

-Infectious Diseases Fellowship program aims include the following:
+Infectious Disease Fellowship program aims include the following:

 - provide training to evaluate patients with acute and chronic infectious diseases across the entire spectrum of the specialty